DonasNave/MasterThesis/Documentation/readme.md

 # Docs

-Documentation for select parts of the project.
+Documentation support for the project.

+## Diagrams

+Diagrams are created using [draw.io](https://www.draw.io/).
+The source files are stored in the `drawio` directory.
+Other diagrams are created using [Mingrammer](https://diagrams.mingrammer.com).
+The source files are stored in the `mingrammer` directory.